 Diving in Beruwala is for the bold and the experienced.
-With depths over 20 m and situated within a 30 to 60 minutes of a boat ride, diving sites near Beruwala have everything from currents and visibility to rock formations to make the long ride worth it.
+With depths over 20 m and situated within a 30 to 60 minutes of a boat ride, diving sites near Beruwala have everything from current, visibility to rock formations to make the long ride worth it.

-With the season beginning in November and ending in Late May, the ocean around Beruwala has the right combination of wrecks and reefs to keep a veteran diver pining for more.
+With a season beginning in November and ending in Late May, the ocean around Beruwala has the right combination of wrecks and reef to keep a veteran diver pining for more.

 Mainly due to their greater depth and being positioned in the midst of the Indian Ocean, it is not rare to have shark encounters.
-However, there had been rarely any danger and worth the experience.
+However, there had been rarely any danger and it’d all been worth the experience.

 The ocean near Beruwala is also home to the deepest wreck dive in Sri Lanka.
 Situated at the depth of 65 meters is the wreck of Norwegian Cargo Ship MV Tricolor sunk in the area in 1931 after a great explosion.
-However exploring MV Tricolor is not a conventional dive offered by the regular diving centres in the area and requires specialized technical skills.
+However, exploring MV Tricolor is not a conventional dive offered by the regular diving centers in the area and requires specialized technical skills.